 - Give invited lectures or lectures in more than 50 major scientific meetings in USA, Europe, Asia, and Vietnam.

-- Exec Member, Asia Pacific Consortium on Osteoporosis (APCO)
+- Executive Member, Asia Pacific Consortium on Osteoporosis (APCO)

 - Academic Editor of Scientific Reports, PLoS ONE, PeerJ; former Associate Editor of J Bone Miner Res